Aman-Dhyani/Web-The-Zombies-project2/readme.txt

-This is actually not a fully functyionally responsive game, this is only a template of a games
+This is actually responsive game template, this is only a template of a games
 In this game Spiderman sit on a house behind the window. click on play to onpen the window and we an see zombies coming towards th kid